 The Story of Hezekiah in the Bible

 Hezekiah, a son of the wicked King Ahaz, reigned over Judah for twenty-nine years.
 He began his reign at age 25 and was more zealous than any previous king he served under.
-During this time Isaiah and Micah were ministers in the kingdom following His example to live by faith first before all else.
+During this time, Isaiah and Micah were ministers in the kingdom, following His example to live by faith before all else.

 After King Hezekiah’s father’s evil reign, Hezekiah courageously cleaned up after his wicked father and reopened the temple in Jerusalem.
-He also reinstated the Levitical priesthood, and reinstated Passover as a national holiday so that revival would come to Judah once again.
+He also reinstated the Levitical priesthood and Passover as a national holiday so that revival would come to Judah again.

 In addition, Pagan altars, idols, and temples were destroyed, including the bronze serpent that Moses had made in the desert.

 Faced with the Assyrian threat, Hezekiah sends word to Isaiah.
-The Lord through Isaiah reassures him that he will be spared from his enemies, and they shall go back home while Jerusalem would not fall under attack.
+The Lord, through Isaiah, reassures him that he will be spared from his enemies, and they shall go back home while Jerusalem will not fall under attack.

-He then goes on to pray a beautiful prayer for help in front of all those who were present at the temple so that every kingdom knows there is only one God.
+He then goes on to pray a beautiful prayer for help in front of all who were at the temple so that every kingdom knows there is only one God.

 God, faithful as always, kept His promise to protect Jerusalem.
 “That night the angel of the Lord went out and put to death a hundred and eighty-five thousand in the Assyrian camp.”
-When King Hezekiah woke up next morning—there were all their dead bodies!
+When King Hezekiah woke up the next morning—there were all their dead bodies!
 The remaining Assyrians quickly broke camps and withdrew so hastily that they didn’t even take any spoils from Israel with them!”
-So, God took care of everyone on every side–He got rid of those who opposed Him; he made it clear once again what’s really important: turning to Him!
+So, God took care of everyone on every side–He got rid of those who opposed Him and made it clear what’s really important: turning to Him!

-Then, King Hezekiah made a serious mistake.
-The Babylonians sent him gifts, for they had heard that he was sick.
-When the messengers saw all his treasure, Hezekiah foolishly showed them everything in his arsenal: both silver and gold; anything else of value-all were displayed before their eyes without restraint or shame.
-Isaiah rebuked him when it happened but prophesied about what would happen later – how all these treasures will be taken away from Jerusalem by the invaders along with King Hezekiah’s descendants!
+The Babylonians sent King Hezekiah gifts for them to hear that he was sick.
+When the messengers saw his treasure, Hezekiah foolishly showed them everything in his arsenal: silver and gold.
+Isaiah rebuked him when it happened but prophesied that the invaders would take the treasures away from Jerusalem.

 In the years after Hezekiah’s illness, he fathered a son, Manasseh, who would turn out to be the most wicked king ever to reign in Judah.
 It is even rumored that Manasseh is the one who murdered Hezekiah’s friend, Isaiah.

 Hezekiah’s life is a model of faithfulness and trust in the Lord.
-His bold reforms show how deep his beliefs were, being rewarded with answered prayers, successful endeavors, and miraculous victory over enemies.
-When faced with an impossible situation surrounded by dreadful Assyrians determined for battle Hezekiah did exactly what was needed: he prayed to God who provided him relief from their wicked intentions through divine intervention.
+His bold reforms show how deep his beliefs were, being rewarded with answered prayers, successful endeavors, and miraculous victories over enemies.
+When faced with an impossible situation surrounded by dreadful Assyrians determined for battle, Hezekiah did precisely what was needed: he prayed to God, who provided him relief from their wicked intentions through divine intervention.

 Hezekiah was a remarkable king, used by God to rescue Jerusalem from the Assyrians and bring reform and revival to Judah.
-He is known for his prayer life that honored God, one memorable, as well as what may have been considered an unfortunate choice.
+In addition, he is known for his prayer life that honored God, one memorable and what may have been considered an unfortunate choice.